 The Sega Saturn, while an extremely powerful piece of kit at the time utilising 2 32-bit processors was not enough to save Sega, what didn’t help Sega was the fact it was released after the Sony Playstation and the Nintendo 64.

-What let the sega Saturn down was a lack of familiar titles we had all come to love the Mega Drive / Genesis like Sonic the Hedgehog, Echo the Dolphin, Phantasy Star, The Revenge of Shinobi or even Streetfighter.
-The console was received poorly in the west and as a result, Sega had no choice but to abandon ship
+What let the sega saturn down was a lack of familiar titles we had all come to love the Mega Drive / Genesis like Sonic the Hedgehog, Echo the Dolphin, Phantasy Star, The Revenge of Shinobi or even Street fighter.
+The console was received poorly in the west and as a result Sega had no choice but to abandon ship

 sega-vmu-memory-unit